SN 1054: Identification of the supernova

 In 1928, Edwin Hubble was the first to note that the changing aspect of the Crab Nebula, which was growing bigger in size, suggests that it is the remains of a stellar explosion.
-He realised that the apparent speed of change in its size signifies that the explosion which it comes from occurred only nine centuries ago, which puts the date of the explosion in the period covered by Lundmark's compilation.
-He also noted that the only possible nova in the region of the Taurus constellation (where the cloud is located) is that of 1054, whose age is estimated to correspond to an explosion dating from the start of the second millennium.
+He realised that the apparent speed of change in its size signifies that the explosion which it comes from occurred only nine centuries ago (as observed on Earth), which puts the date of the explosion in the period covered by Lundmark's compilation.
+He also noted that the only possible nova in the region of Taurus (where the cloud is located) is that of 1054, whose age is estimated to correspond to an explosion dating from the start of the second millennium.

 Hubble therefore deduced, correctly, that this cloud was the remains of the explosion which was observed by Chinese astronomers.

 Hubble's comment remained relatively unknown as the physical phenomenon of the explosion was not known at the time.
 Eleven years later, when the fact that supernovae are very bright phenomena was highlighted by Walter Baade and Fritz Zwicky and when their nature was suggested by Zwicky, Nicholas Mayall proposed that the star of 1054 was actually a supernova, based on the speed of expansion of the cloud, measured by spectroscopy, which allows astronomers to determine its physical size and distance, which he estimated at 5000 light-years.
 This was under the assumption that the velocities of expansion along the line of sight and perpendicularly to it were identical.
 Based on the reference to the brightness of the star which featured in the first documents discovered in 1934, he deduced that it was a supernova rather than a nova.